adupaix/FAT_albaCoRaW/README.md

 [![Latest Release](https://img.shields.io/github/release/CRW_model.svg)](https://github.com/CRW_model/releases) -->

+---

-Individual based model simulating tuna trajectories in an array of FADs, based on a Correlated Random Walk
+Individual based model simulating tuna trajectories in an array of Fish Aggregating Devices (FADs), based on a Correlated Random Walk.
+This is the version of the model that was used to generate the results in the following publication:

+Pérez G., Dupaix A., Dagorn L., Deneubourg J-L., Holland K., Beeharry S., Capello M. (in press).
+Correlated Random Walk of tuna in Fish Aggregating Device arrays: field-based model from acoustic tagging. __Ecological Modelling__

 # Run